jpverkamp/blog/content/reviews/books/John Scalzi/Old Mans War/3 - The Last Colony.md

 On the other hand, there's lots of lovely scifi action and just enough bigger universe worldbuilding to keep me intrigued.
 I really want to know where the universe goes from here--despite this being the last book in the original trilogy.

 Overall, probably my least favorite of the series thus far.
-But worth giving {{< goodreads book="Zoe's Tale" >}} a look.
+But worth giving [[Zoe's Tale]]() a look.

 > “Hickory, have you ever lied to me?”
 I asked.
 >